Walk into a typical meeting room. It has a wall-mounted display, a way to hardwire in your computer, and a phone system.

 The technology should be simple to use, and it should have a similar interface so that it’s easily adopted for employees.

-When you walk into a meeting space and try to bring up a presentation on the big screen, it should work the first time with no hassle, or second-guessing why it’s not working.
+When you walk into a meeting space and try to bring up a presentation on the big screen, it should work the first time with no hassle or second-guessing why it’s not working.

-“When you work with someone for so long, they become your family – like brothers and sisters,” said Derrick Hammonds, manager or information systems at 4 Bears Casino and Lodge Event Center.
-(Get the case study.)
+“When you work with someone for so long, they become your family – like brothers and sisters,” said Derrick Hammonds, manager or information systems at 4 Bears Casino and Lodge Event Center, a client of AVI's.